Myopia Management

 -

-As the prescription increases, the length of the eye increases, which can lead to the ocular health issues noted above.
-At Claremont Optometry, we are able to use the highly specialized A-scan ultrasound device to measure the length of the eye and monitor treatment.
-We are the only authorized practice that utilizes this technology to actually measure the length of the eye.
+As the prescription increases, the length of the eye increases.
+This process of axial elongation can lead to the ocular health issues noted above.
+At Claremont Optometry, we are able to use the highly specialized Myopia Master device to measure the length of the eye and monitor treatment.

 Genetics & Lifestyle Factors